ffAudio/foleys_gui_magic/CONTRIBUTING.md

 and integrated, if they fit our goals.
 We will at our discretion integrate or rewrite pull requests, but often we will ask to adapt things to fit our needs.

-The repository https://github.com/ffAudio/PluginGuiMagic is the reference.
-All pull requests should check, that none of the example projects break.

 We are looking forward to a fruitful collaboration!

 Ownership